Niira Radia: Aviation consultant

 After the sale of Eurocopter helicopters to Sahara, Sofema approached Radia and Singh suggested that they help broker the sale of helicopters to the Maharashtra and Karnataka state governments.
 Even though it was forbidden for state governments to use middlemen and commission agents in the purchase of helicopters, Radia and Singh traveled to London to sign a contract with Sofema.
 Since a Shiv Sena-BJP government was in power at Maharashtra at that time, Radia asked Ananth Kumar to arrange a meeting with a senior BJP functionary in Nagpur who facilitated the deal.
-The Maharashtra government, then under the Indian National Congress ultimately bought an AS365 N3 Dauphin helicopter from Eurocopter in April 2001 at the cost of ₹23 crore (₹230 million).
+The Maharashtra government, then under the Indian National Congress ultimately bought an AS365 N3 Dauphin helicopter from Eurocopter in April 2001 at the cost of ₹230 million (₹230 million).
 The Karnataka government did not buy a helicopter after initially expressing interest.

 In 1999 Radia persuaded Ananth Kumar as Minister of Civil Aviation to block the approval for Jet Airways to acquire five new aircraft from ATR, a French-Italian aircraft manufacturer.
-Since Naresh Goyal, the CEO of Jet Airways, refused to deal with Radia, she went to ATR who agreed to pay her ₹1.85 crore (₹18.5 million) to get the approval from the Ministry of Civil Aviation.
+Since Naresh Goyal, the CEO of Jet Airways, refused to deal with Radia, she went to ATR which agreed to pay her ₹18.5 million (₹18.5 million) to get the approval from the Ministry of Civil Aviation.
 To receive their commission Radia, Singh and Karuna Menon traveled to Zurich to open Swiss bank accounts.
 They also opened accounts in the Channel Islands, a tax haven.

 In April 1999 Radia persuaded Ananth Kumar as Minister of Civil Aviation to change its policy of aircraft acquisition from Boeing to Airbus for Air India's new fleet requirements.
-The ministry began a formal process of aircraft evaluation for the purchase of 39 aircraft at a cost of ₹9,000 crore (₹90 billion) but the evaluation of offers was stopped in August 1999 due to upcoming Lok Sabha elections.
+The ministry began a formal process of aircraft evaluation for the purchase of 39 aircraft at a cost of ₹90 billion (₹90 billion) but the evaluation of offers was stopped in August 1999 due to upcoming Lok Sabha elections.
 When rumours began to circulate in the Indian media that India's aviation policy was being influenced by the minister's relationship with Radia, Ananth Kumar was removed from his position as Minister of Civil Aviation.

-In 2000 Singapore Airlines was keen to re-negotiate a more liberal air bilateral pact with the Indian civil aviation ministry in order to obtain a staggered increase in its flight frequencies over a multi-year period.
+In 2000 Singapore Airlines was keen to re-negotiate a more liberal air bilateral pact with the Indian civil aviation ministry to obtain a staggered increase in its flight frequencies over a multi-year period.
 Singapore Airlines approached Radia who got it done.
 Singapore Airlines was at that time also in talks with Ratan Tata over a 40% stake in Air India and it put in a good word for Radia.